-Myanmar protestors getting permanent symbol of resistance -- tattoos
+Myanmar protesters getting permanent symbols of resistance -- tattoos

 Credit: Robert Bociaga for CNN

-Myanmar protestors getting permanent symbol of resistance -- tattoos
+Myanmar protesters getting permanent symbols of resistance -- tattoos

 Throughout Myanmar's month-long demonstrations against the resumption of military rule, artists have helped shape how the protests are expressed visually, from moving illustrations of demonstrators who have died, to huge murals, roadside artworks and satirical protest signs mocking coup leader General Min Aung Hlaing.